WeTransfer/wt_activerecord_index_spy/README.md

 It was designed to be used in tests, but it's also possible to use it in staging or production, carefully.

+## Why would I use this?

+Imagine you have an application running in production and after a deploy, it starts to slow down.

+After a perhaps exhaustive debugging session, you may find that a new query or perhaps a change in the database schema was responsible for starting to have queries do not use database indexes.

+Then, you create the appropriate index and the problem is solved!

+By using this gem, you can get those queries that are not using suitable database indexes in your test suite!
+So you won't have surprises like the example above, after a deploy.

+You can also enable the gem in your development/staging environment, generate a report and analyze if there is any missing index!

 ## Installation

 Add this line to your application's Gemfile: